dbtuneai/synthetic_workload/readme.md

 # Setting up an EC2 instance with BenchBase

 ### Step 1: Create a cloud instance<br>
 We recommend creating an m5d.xlarge instance on AWS EC2 or a Standard_D4s_v3 instance with an added SSD on Microsoft Azure, or a corresponding instance with a different cloud provider.
-Use ubuntu 20.04, since this is the operating system our setup script is written for.<br>
+Use ubuntu 20.04 or Debian, since these are the operating systems we have setup scripts for.<br>

 ### Step 2: Clone our synthetic workload repo on your cloud instance<br>
 `git clone https://github.com/dbtuneai/synthetic_workload.git`<br>